The Rise and Fall of the Initial Era

 On a technical note, during the \textit{Dimensions} data ingestion process author details are gathered from across the available sources that \textit{Dimensions} draws on.
 Each author has a last name and a first name, a unique identifier assigned within \textit{Dimensions} (where it is possible to determine), a list of institutional affiliations mapped to unique identifiers (GRIDs, where resolvable), an ORCID (again, where resolvable) that have been asserted in relation to a given output, and a marker of whether the author is listed as a corresponding author.
-For the majority of publishers this is delivered via a JATS XML feed, but smaller publishers or those without the technical capability to deliver JATS XML, Crossref data is used or, with the permission of the publisher, data is crawled directly from their website.
+For the majority of publishers this is delivered via a JATS XML feed, but for smaller publishers or those without the technical capability to deliver JATS XML, Crossref data is used or, with the permission of the publisher, data is crawled directly from their website.
 Once cleaned and enhanced in the \textit{Dimensions} data pipeline, the data are parsed into the \textit{Dimensions} database and loaded into Google BigQuery.